TheWover/donut/README.md

   <tr>
     <td>-n</td>
     <td>name</td>
-    <td>Module name.
+    <td>Module name for HTTP staging.
 If entropy is enabled, one is generated randomly.</td>
   </tr>

   <tr>